keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 # Project Control Azure AD role
-i got many customer requests to control Azure AD Roles with On-Prem Active Directory Groups.
+i've got many customer requests, to control Azure Active Directory Roles with On-Prem Active Directory groups.
-This script is working with Azure AD Groups synced from On-Prem and Cloud native too.
+This script is working with AzureAD Groups synced from On-Prem and Cloud native too.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.